intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

-The interact subcommand launches a local browser with Jupyter notebook.
-If script's name is given as a parameter of a command, then this script is displayed in a notebook.
+Use the `interact` subcommand to launch a local browser with a Jupyter notebook.
+If a script's name is given as a parameter of the command, then this script is displayed in a notebook.

 ### Syntax